 Everything needed to pass the official MSP Foundation and MSP Practitioner exams

-Claudine Peet - Training Consultant, Project & Change Management Expert, Good e-Learning Ambassador
+Claudine Peet - Project & Change Management Expert, Author, Training Consultant, Good e-Learning Ambassador

 Good e-Learning courses provide a holistic approach to learning - with very clear instructional videos, excellent scenarios and examination simulations which provide the learner with everything they need to prepare for and be successful in the examination